smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

   * Added additional synonyms for acupoints and meridians to improve semantic alignment and searchability.
 * **Incorporated Acupuncture Research Metadata** :
   * Added metadata for 87 unique articles on acupuncture for pain-related conditions, including detailed provenance and study methodologies.
-  * Standardized and mapped a major subset of acupoints extracted from the articles to TARA ontology's standard acupoints (113 unique acupoints across different meridians).
+  * Normalized and mapped a major subset of acupoints extracted from the articles to TARA ontology's standard acupoints (113 unique acupoints across different meridians).
   * Mapped a major subset of extracted pain-related conditions studied in the articles to MONDO, HP, and ILX terms, integrating 28 unique conditions into the TARA ontology.
 * **Added Annotation Properties for Acupoint-Specific Research Metadata** :
   * Added new properties to incorporate metadata from journal articles on acupuncture treatments for various conditions.